srozange/gini/README.md

 Beans managed by Gini are singletons only, they are injected by type, then by field name if several candidates for injection are found.

-AOP allows method call interceptions.
+AOP allows to intercept method calls on managed beans.
 In order to do so, Gini uses [CGLib](https://github.com/cglib/cglib) to create dynamic proxies.

 ###  Interface IStep
 ```java